What Does a Data Analyst Do? Exploring the Day-to-Day of This Tech Career

 Data analysts rely on various tools to collect and make sense of their data.
-Kendra’s team uses specialized tools to efficiently gather data from social media, news sites and magazines as well as tools to sort and categorize data to visualize that data for reports and presentations.
+For instance, Kendra’s team uses specialized tools to efficiently gather data from social media, news sites and magazines, as well as tools to sort and categorize data to visualize that data for reports and presentations.

 These are some common tools in a data analyst’s tool belt:

 - Microsoft Excel®

 - SAS® software